 To vacuum seal flour without clogging the sealer and hoses, put flour in a paper lunch bag before placing it in the Vacuum bag.

-Pour flour into a paper lunch bag, fold the bag over, and put on a piece of tape to hold it in place.
+Pour flour into a paper lunch bag, fold it over, and put on a piece of tape to hold it in place.
 (Fold over once, don’t roll it).
 After securing the flour in a paper bag, place it inside the plastic vacuum bag and vacuum seal.

 Warning: Only low-fat Foods with a moisture content of 10% or less should be stored with vacuum packing or oxygen free-storage.
 High moisture content foods can lead to anaerobic bacteria like botulism, a rare but deadly food poisoning.